weecology/forecasting-dynamics-course/syllabus.md

 hands-on experience involving some class activities.
 Completing assigned readings, intellectual engagement with topics, and discussion participation are the main ways students will learn in this class.
 Tuesdays are typically concept discussion days.
-Thursdays will be a mix of tools or concept discussion.
+Wednesdays will be a mix of tools or concept discussion.
 You are expected to come prepared to discuss the assigned papers.

 #### **Course Grading**

-60% of grade will be based on a class project and presentation (330 points), 40% will be based on class participation in discussion\* (220 points, 10 points/class day).
+80% of grade will be based on class participation, which includes leading one discussion during the semester

-\*Undergraduates uncomfortable with the expectation of participating in a graduate discussion should talk to me about a written alternative.
+20% will be based on completeion of class activities

 #### **Attendance Policy**